abinnovision/js-commons/README.md

 }
 ```

-To synchronize the `.editorconfig` file from this package use the following:
+To synchronize the `.editorconfig` file from this package, use the following:

 ```shell
 yarn sync-editorconfig
 ```

-Optionally, you can put it into your `postinstall` hook to always keep in sync
+Optionally, you can include it in your `postinstall` hook to stay in sync with
-with the one defined in this project.
+the one defined in this project.

 ```json5
 {